 The Board of Directors has not contracted with a reserve specialist to conduct an independent study to estimate the useful lives, the remaining useful lives, and replacement costs of the common property components.
-The schedule included in the required supplementary information on future major repairs and replacements are based estimated compiled by the Board
+The schedule included in the required supplementary information on future major repairs and replacements are based estimated compiled by the Board.

-For the year ended December 31, 2021, the Corporation fully funded reserves in the amount of \$174,500.
-For the year ending December 31, 2022, the Corporation is fully funding reserves in the amount of \$174,694.
+For the year ended December 31, 2023, the Corporation partially funded reserves in the amount of \$127,252 based on estimates by the Board of Directors.
+For the year ending December 31, 2024, the Corporation partially funded reserves in the amount of \$56,700 based on estimates by the Board of Directors.